Skip to main content

 • long-cycle programmes: graduate programmes for applicants holding the maturity certificate, which provide specialist knowledge in a specific field of study and prepare for creative work in a profession, leading to a Master’s degree (magister) or an equivalent degree; long-cycle graduates may apply for admission to a doctoral school;

-• doctoral training: doctoral training open to applicants holding a Master’s or equivalent degree, which provides advanced knowledge in a specific area or discipline of science, and prepares for independent and creative research and for the award of a doctoral degree (doktor);
+• doctoral education (at doctoral schools): open to applicants holding a Master’s or equivalent degree, which provides advanced knowledge in a specific area or discipline of science, and prepares for independent and creative research and for the award of a doctoral degree (doktor);

-• non-degree post-graduate programmes: programmes, usually fee-based, for holders of a higher education diploma / degree.
+• non-degree post-graduate programmes: usually fee-based, for holders of a higher education diploma / degree.

 Specialist programmes are offered at ISCED 5 level.
-Programmes leading to a Bachelor’s degree (licencjat or inżynier), and a Master’s degree (magister) or an equivalent degree are classified at ISCED 6 and 7 levels respectively.
-Doctoral training is offered at ISCED 8 level.
+Programmes leading to a Bachelor’s degree (licencjat or inżynier), and a Master’s degree (magister) or an equivalent degree are classified at ISCED 6 and 7 levels respectively, and doctoral education at ISCED 8 level.

 Colleges of social work are classified in Poland at ISCED 5 level and are not included in the higher education system (they are part of the school education system).